The keyword optimization pipeline: A smarter approach to search engine optimization

 Here’s how it works: As your site gains authority and credibility with search engines by ranking for easier keywords, you can begin optimizing that same content for higher-difficulty terms—those keywords with more competition but greater potential for traffic.
 This might involve tweaking the wording or integrating more specific and competitive keywords into headings, subheadings, and body text.

-By doing this gradually, you leverage your existing rankings to start climbing for more competitive terms over time, all without needing to create entirely new content.
+By doing this gradually, you leverage your existing rankings to start climbing for more competitive terms over time, all without needing to create entirely new content. - Repeat the process.

 Refining and revising your content as your site grows is crucial.
 Why?
 Because SEO isn’t a one-and-done effort—it’s an ongoing process.
 As search algorithms evolve and competitors update their content, you need to ensure your site stays relevant and competitive.